[E-Book] How to Use Simulation-based Training to Reduce Implicit Bias and Promote Equitable Care

-The U.S. Bureau of Labor projects a demand for 1.1 million new nurses by 2022, when the aging population will require 575,000 newly created positions in addition to replacements for the 550,000 nurses expected to retire.19 And, by this time, more than half of the nation’s children are expected to be part of a minority race or ethnic group.20 This means that increasing the number of providers and diversifying providers are important goals for healthcare.
+Based on projections by the U.S. Bureau of Labor Statistics (BLS), the country will need an additional 203,200 registered nurses (RNs) each year from now through 2031, to replace nurses retiring or transferring to other occupations.19 And, by this time, more than half of the nation’s children are expected to be part of a minority race or ethnic group.20 This means that increasing the number of providers and diversifying providers are important goals for healthcare.
 However, experts say that it is equally (if not more) important to increase the diversity and cultural competency of those providers.21

 To effectively train the next generation of healthcare providers, and to prepare them to treat patients of all backgrounds, Laerdal is committed to developing our most popular simulation solutions in different skin tones.
 When using simulation to train for diverse patient bodies, learners should know the impact of cultural characteristics on a patient’s care.
 A simulator in a darker skin tone serves to add realism to the situation, rather than relying on sole imagination.

 Above all things, simulation can help to develop your learners into vigilant healthcare professionals who are meticulous in their observations.
 First, you must bring learners from a state of “unconscious incompetence” to “conscious incompetence”; only then can you coach them to become fully-competent healthcare providers.

 Learners can begin to value the impact of their cultural understanding and apply that understanding to their life-saving role.
 Training to care for various ethnic and racial backgrounds inevitably improves care for all.